 Pennsylvania has taken steps to reduce distracted driving accidents, including passing laws prohibiting the use of certain electronic devices when a car is in motion.
 Title 75 of the Pennsylvania Vehicle Code prohibits any driver in Pennsylvania from using “an interactive wireless communication device to send, read, or write a text-based communication while the car is in motion.”
 This includes wireless phones, personal digital assistants, smartphones, portable or mobile computers, and any similar device that can be used for texting, instant messaging, emailing, or browsing the internet.
 Likewise, the state prohibits the use of headphones.

 If caught, the penalty for using an interactive wireless communication device while driving is a $50 fine, plus court costs and other fees.
 However, the adverse effects of such a crash could reach beyond the realm of statutory penalties.
 If a distracted driver injures another party that wasn’t at fault, they may have to pay additional compensation to reimburse them for medical bills, property damage, lost wages, psychological effects, and more.

-Throughout Montgomery County, Bucks County, and Lehigh County, clients in Pennsylvania count on our law firm for experienced and aggressive personal injury representation.
+Throughout Montgomery County, and Bucks County, clients in Pennsylvania count on our law firm for experienced and aggressive personal injury representation.
 When a client has been injured in an accident caused by distracted driving, we take the time to thoroughly investigate the accident’s cause in order to help them pursue compensation for lost wages, medical expenses, future medical bills, and other out-of-pocket expenses.